 To combat this at Harver, we sent an infographic of exactly what to expect next:

 I suggest you utilize surveys to see what your candidates want.
 I imagine that is what Hubspot did before they created a way for candidates to Slack their recruitment team.
 Awesome right?

 It’s also LevelUp standard to try and stick to Phone screen > IV1 > Assessment > IV2.
 More than three interviews typically make your process too lengthy for the unicorn candidate.
-You can see more about optimizing your recruitment process here.
+You can see more about optimising your recruitment process here.

 5. Communicate, communicate, communicate

 Ok, so your process is mapped and small enhancements have been made; the careers site is more authentic, and the job adverts are more engaging.
 Your HM’s are more involved than ever, your Google Analytics and hotjar.com are set up and your time-to-hire has reduced thanks to your streamlined process.
 What more is there?